dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

     information is pushed to GitHub, you cannot remove it completely from the repository.
 - Have code that needs to be operationalized in Jupyter Notebooks.
-  - Jupyter notebooks are wonderful for containing your analysis, code and figures in a single document, particulary for doing exploratory analysis.
+  - Jupyter notebooks are wonderful for containing your analysis, code and figures in a single document, particularly for doing exploratory analysis.
 They are not good for keeping the code you will need for your pipeline or code that you will eventually want to turn into a library.

 ---